phunware/maas-dataex-ios-sdk/README.md

 ### iOS

-In order to use the DataEx SDK, the user/device must allow ad tracking via IDFA usage by disabling Limit Ad Tracking in the device settings.
+In order to use the Data SDK, the user/device must allow ad tracking via IDFA usage by disabling Limit Ad Tracking in the device settings.
 For more information please review [Apple's Advertising & Privacy document](https://support.apple.com/en-us/HT205223).

 ***